RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 Download the latest sever [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.
 That's it, you're pretty much done.

-__IMPORTANT:__ Sliver has two external dependancies for _optional_ features: MinGW and Metasploit.
+Sliver has two external dependencies for _optional_ features: MinGW and Metasploit.
 To enable DLL payloads you need to install MinGW.
 To enable some MSF integrations you'll need Metasploit installed on the server.

 ### MinGW Setup (Optional, Recommended)